kcranston/kcranston.github.io/research.md

 permalink: /research/
 ---

 I am interested in phylogenetic methods and phyloinformatics.
-How do we build evolutionary trees from sequence data, and how do we synthesize information about the tree of life and and share this with the broader community?
-I also have several papers on open science, scientific collaboration, and teaching computational skills.
+How do we build evolutionary trees from sequence data and how do we synthesize and share information about the tree of life?
+More broadly, I am interested in the standards, tools, training, and communities that we need in order to make biodiversity data easily and widely available.

 ## Peer-reviewed publications

+McTavish, E. J., Drew, B. T., Redelings, B., & Cranston, K. A. (2017).
+How and Why to Build a Unified Tree of Life.
+BioEssays, 39(11). https://dx.doi.org/10.1002/bies.201700114

+Stoltzfus, A., Rosenberg, M., Lapp, H., Budd, A., Cranston, K., Pontelli, E., ... & Vos, R. A. (2017).
+Community and Code: Nine Lessons from Nine NESCent Hackathons.
+F1000Research, 6. http://dx.doi.org/10.12688/f1000research.11429.1

 Wilson, G., Bryan, J., Cranston, K., Kitzes, J., Nederbragt, L., \& Teal, T. K. (2017).
 Good enough practices in scientific computing.
 PLoS Comput Biol 13(6): e1005510. [doi:10.1371/journal.pcbi.1005510](https://doi.org/10.1371/journal.pcbi.1005510)